vignesh1507/Curse_Cloak/README.md

 1. Open `csv creator.py`.
 2. Add your cuss words, one per line.
-3. Run the script to generate a fresh csv with the updated list of words.
+3. Run the script to generate fresh csv files with the updated list of words and languages.
 3. Save and refresh your extension in Chrome.